NupurJ/WordSearch/README.md

 # WordSearch
-This is a game I made for a school project.
+This is a game I made for a school project once.